mittalf/schooldistrict_analysis_challenge/README.md

 ## School District Analysis and Results

-For this school district analysis ([PyCitySchools_Chalenge.ipynb](PyCitySchools_Chalenge.ipynb)),Python Pandas library and Python NumPy module were used, along with Jupyter Notebook.
+For this school district analysis ([PyCitySchools_Challenge.ipynb](PyCitySchools_Challenge.ipynb)),Python Pandas library and Python NumPy module were used, along with Jupyter Notebook.
 A development environment called PythonData was created which uses Python version 3.6.

 In this analysis, using Pandas loc method with conditional statements, comparison and logical operators was used to select 9th grade reading and math scores for Thomas High School.
 Pandas NumPy module was used to change math and reading grades to NaN.
 For school performance based on budget and School Size bins were used.